jaytik1/openapi_to_django/README.md

 # example: view all arguments for the script (START HERE)
 python3 manage.py loadopenapi --help

-# example: load a YAML OpenAPI document using the provided templates
+# example: load an OpenAPI document using the provided templates
-python3 manage.py loadopenapi openapidoc --file-type yaml \
+python3 manage.py loadopenapi openapidoc.yml \
 --urls-template ../templates/urls.py-tpl --views-template ../templates/views.py-tpl

 # example: load an OpenAPI document using the provided templates to specific locations